DFKI-NI/mir_robot/README.md

 Afterwards, the ROS software on the robot will restart, so you'll have to start `move_base` again (see below).

+If you have an external PC on the MiR platform, you can use `chrony` to automatically synchronize system time (see below).

 ### Start `move_base` on the robot